coderhanzo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 7-everybody creates a script that adds execution permission to the owner, the group owner and the other users, to the file hello

+File 8-James_Bond creates a script that sets the permission to the file hello as follows: Owner: no permission at all, Group: no permission at all, Other users: all the permissions

+File 9-John_Doe creates a script that sets the mode of the file hello to -rwxr-x-wx.

+File 10-mirror_permissions creates a script that sets the mode of the file hello the same as olleh’s mode.

+File 11-directories_permissions creates a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.